 Whiteface’s Biggest Jumps and Longest Rails

 Looking to step up your game?
-Check out the features on Broadway and Brookside.
-This is where you will find the biggest jumps and longest rails on the mountain.
+Check out the features on Bear, this is where you will find the biggest jumps and longest rails on the mountain.
 Remember to know your ability level, always call your drop-in and know your landings are clear.